nietras/Sep/README.md

 struct`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/builtin-types/ref-struct)s
 (please follow the `ref struct` link and understand how this limits the usage of those).
 This is due to these types being simple *facades* or indirections to the underlying reader or writer.
-That means you cannot use LINQ (prior to .NET 9) or create an array of all rows like `reader.ToArray()`.
+That means you cannot use LINQ or create an array of all rows like `reader.ToArray()`.
 However, for .NET9+ the reader is now `IEnumerable<>` since `ref struct`s can now be used in interfaces that have [`where T: allows ref struct`](https://learn.microsoft.com/en-us/dotnet/csharp/language-reference/proposals/csharp-13.0/ref-struct-interfaces).
 Hence, if you need store per row state or similar you need to parse or copy to different types instead.
 The same applies to `Col`/`Cols` which point to